-As you can see from our Aims and our Creed, we wish to create an environment in school where children become self-disciplined, where they think about the consequences of their actions and where they develop respect for others.
+As you can see from our Aims and our Creed, we seek to create an environment in school where children become self-disciplined, where they think about the consequences of their actions and where they develop respect for others.

 The first section of this document outlines the means by which positive behaviour is promoted both in and outside the classroom.
 The second part will indicate the means by which pupils are guided towards appropriate behaviour and deterred from poor behaviour.
-The third part outlines our procedures relating to Pastoral Care and Child Protection.

 As with any aspect of school life, the success of our policies and procedures depends on the development of strong links between school and home.
 One of the ‘secrets of our success’ at Finaghy Primary School has been the exceptionally close and positive partnership that exists between parents and teachers.
 Such a partnership is of utmost importance in developing our approach towards promoting positive behaviour.